Generational Marketing: A Guide

 • Difficult to reach

-They respond well to traditional means like television and newspaper.
-They want a lot of information about the product, and video ads and print ads essentially give them all the helpful information.
+They respond well to traditional means like television and newspapers.
+They want a lot of information about the product, and video ads and print ads give them that.
+Alongside this, Facebook remains the dominant social platform, and they are increasingly active on YouTube for product research and reviews.

 Case Example – Cheerios